 What is Catholic education?
 This is the time of year when parents are attending open houses and looking more seriously at school options for their children.
 Parents looking at Catholic schools are most likely looking beyond academics to how their children will be formed in the Catholic faith, but a reasonable question to ask with so many options is, What is Catholic education?

-Unfortunately, the data tells us that enrollment in Catholic schools is dwindling and other data tells us that many children who have been raised in the faith and gone to Catholic schools now don’t claim any religion at all.
-Parents reading these statistics may think that it is best to save their money tuition in the early grades that it can be spent later in high school and college.
+Unfortunately, the data tells us that enrollment in Catholic schools is dwindling.
+Other data tells us that many children who have been raised in the faith and gone to Catholic schools now don’t claim any religion at all.
+Parents reading these statistics may think that rather than spend tuition money for a Catholic education in the early grades they should save it for high school and college.

 The Declaration on Christian Education of the Second Vatican Council made a few important distinctive points about Catholic education.
 The principle goals from the second paragraph on Christian Education have been extracted and bulleted here:

-The document says that In Catholic schools students should:
+The document says that students in Catholic schools should:

 - Be made “ever more aware of the gift of Faith they have received;”